m4rw3r/InjectStack/examples/mongrel2_server/README.rst

 URI.
 The application can be reached at ``http://localhost:6767/counter``.

-Running InjectStack with Mongrel and XDebug profiler
+Running Inject\Stack with Mongrel and XDebug profiler
 ====================================================

 ::